 What to Expect on Your Tour

-During your hour-long tour, you will be introduced to the basic tenets of dendrochronology, have a chance to examine specimens, and explore our Exhibit Hall.
+During your 1.5 hour tour, you will be introduced to the basic tenets of dendrochronology, have a chance to examine specimens, and explore our Exhibit Hall.
 While there will be opportunities for sitting, please be advised that there is an extensive amount of walking through the Laboratory.

 The Laboratory is committed to making its collection, buildings, programs, and services accessible to all audiences.
 The principles of diversity, equity, inclusion, and accessibility apply to all aspects of LTRR's operations, across all categories of individuals.